-BBT Livingston to South \$62,000 (MRA Funded, URD III)
+BBT Livingston to South \$69,000 (MRA Funded, URD III)

 The existing portions of the Bitterroot Branch Trail (BBT) was completed by 1999 and has become the City's main north-south Primary Commuter Trail.
 During the acquisition process for the existing trail, the City was able to acquire right-of-way on MRL property for the trail.
 Unfortunately, MRL was not willing to allow the City to acquire right-of-way along the tracks between North Avenue and Livingston Avenue.
 Recently, MRL has approved the City to pursue right-of-way acquisition between South Avenue and Livingston Avenue.
+The acquisition is now complete via an amendment to the existing lease agreement on the greater Bitterroot Branch Trail.
 This acquisition will allow for the expansion of the BBT between South and Livingston connecting the southern half of the trail to an arterial street - a significant connection.
-This project will complete the acquisition process and construct the trail.

-MRA has funded preliminary engineering for the project and has pledged to fund final engineering, construction management and construction when after acquisition is complete per MRA Board meeting July 3, 2010.
-Engineering is now complete.
+This project will complete the design process and construction the trail.
+MRA has funded preliminary engineering for the project and has pledged to fund final engineering, construction management and construction after acquisition is complete per MRA Board meeting July 3, 2010.
+30% engineering is now complete.